JuanBorracho/numiko-challenge/README.md

 - [x] Handle the colours - add our colours to the config file in the theme object
 - [x] Handle the fonts - from google, link to the head, add to the config file
 - [x] Add the background colour to the body
-- [x] Added the content with basic colours, padding and margin
+- [x] Add the content with basic colours, padding and margin
-- [x] Used HTML5 semantic tags for accessibility (see note below)
+- [x] Use HTML5 semantic tags for accessibility (see note below)
-- [x] Built the responsive grid
+- [x] Build the responsive grid
-- [x] Added the colour overlay to the image using blend modes
+- [x] Add the colour overlay to the image using blend modes
-- [] Think about responsive images
+- [x] Think about responsive images - is this the way to do it (see note below)?
+- [x] Add line heights using the leading utlity classes
+- [] Add mobile styles for text
+- [] Line clamp plugin?
+- []

 ## JavaScript